 Well, more than a year on and almost every state and territory is now in lockdown.
 Most people I know are working from home.
 The ACT (where I live) has had its lockdown extended for two more weeks.
 Many are juggling working from home with homeschooling or care.
 It’s not easy.
 Not for anyone.

 If your team are starting to feel the effects of the lockdowns I thought it was time to reshare my tips on how you can support your team’s mental health.

-If your team is still working from home, even just a few days a week, fatigue will be starting to settle in.
-This “new normal” was fun for a while but now… it’s starting to drag on.
+If your team is working from home, even just a few days a week, fatigue will be starting to settle in.
+This “new normal” was fun for a while but now… it’s starting to drag on (for 18 months!).
 It’s not just working from home.
-The news is dominated by negativity, COVID numbers, economic statistics, job losses.
+The news is dominated by negativity – COVID numbers, vaccine numbers, economic statistics, job losses.
 Some of your team will be isolated, living alone, separated from family in other states.

-There has been a lot of talk lately about how this pandemic is impacting our mental health.
+There has been a lot of talk about how the pandemic is impacting our mental health.

 I am not a mental health expert, and there are already a lot of resources available for you personally online.
 What I wanted to highlight is the role you play as a team manager.